jkabalar/3DSSG/README.md

 ```
 python main.py --mode trace --config ./path/to/config
 ```

-For example, to trace our pre-trained model
+Adapt the root directory in config_CVPR21.json to your own root directory For example, to trace our pre-trained model
 ```
 python main.py --mode trace --config ./CVPR21/config_CVPR21.json